omnidan/asv/README.md

     custom  c
 ```

+## Does this work with electron AND atom-shell?
+Yes, `asv` checks the version string you passed, for versions <=0.23.0, atom-shell is downloaded and installed instead of electron, for newer versions, electron is downloaded and installed.

+The command `atoms` works just like before.
+There is also an `electron` command, which is an alias to `atoms`.

+Everything else should work just like nothing happened.
+If you do run into an issue, first make sure you have the latest `asv` version (>=1.1) installed, or update `asv` by running `npm install -g asv` - if it still doesn't work, please report your issue [on github](https://github.com/omnidan/asv/issues), it could be related to the fact that atom-shell was renamed to electron.

 ## Details

- `asv` by default installs atom-shell to _/usr/local/asv/versions_, from
+ `asv` by default installs electron/atom-shell to _/usr/local/asv/versions_, from
- which it can see what you have currently installed, and activate previously installed versions of atom-shell when `asv <version>` is invoked again.
+ which it can see what you have currently installed, and activate previously installed versions of electron/atom-shell when `asv <version>` is invoked again.

- Activated atom-shell versions are then installed to the prefix _/usr/local_, which may be altered via the __ASV_PREFIX__ environment variable.
+ Activated electron/atom-shell versions are then installed to the prefix _/usr/local_, which may be altered via the __ASV_PREFIX__ environment variable.

  To alter where `asv` operates simply export __ASV_PREFIX__ to whatever you prefer.